 Thankfully, however, your OWI charge doesn’t automatically mean you’re convicted of a crime.
 To avoid a conviction, you can seek help from a Detroit OWI lawyer.
-At Schwartz Criminal Defense Firm, we’ll negotiate on your behalf and work hard to reduce or dismiss your charges.
+At Schwartz Law Group, we’ll negotiate on your behalf and work hard to reduce or dismiss your charges.

 If you’ve never been in trouble with the law, then you may be clueless about how a Detroit OWI can affect your life.
 The penalties associated with an OWI in Detroit can range in severity, but if you’re convicted for a first-offense OWI or DUI and your blood alcohol concentration (BAC) is between .08 and .17 percent, then you may have to spend up to 93 days in jail.